suo-haoran/caja-quest/README.md

 Each swiping input is submitted to a `SwipeExecutorService` which makes it asynchronous.

 ## Screen Always On

 When a `GameView` is initialized, it will set the screen to always on.

 ## Feedbacks

 There are three types of feedback mechanism to notify a user:
-1. Snackbar
+1. Snack bar
 2. Notification
 3. Vibration

 When the user did not input any data in the `EditText` in `MainActivity`, a snack bar will show up reminding the user to type in the name.

-When a user wins, timesout, or get stuck in the game, a notification will show up informing user the status of the game.
+When a user wins, timeout, or get stuck in the game, a notification will show up informing user the status of the game.

 When a user tries to go out of bounds, for example, moving to the right when he's already at the boundary, the device will vibrate to tell him that this is an illegal operation.

 ## Records in SQLite

 When user wins the game, a record will be stored in the database containing the id and the time taken by the user to complete the game.
 Users can see their records in the `RecordActivity`.

 # Sequence Diagrams